 The changing seasons were traditionally marked by the summer and winter solstices.
-In this post we discus the Summer Solstice 2022, and why its reason.
+In this post we discus the Summer Solstice 2024, and why its reason.
 Today’s meteorologists use temperature records to draw the lines between seasons.
 What are solstices?
 And how have they been celebrated through history?
 That’s all you need to know.
+For the Northern Hemisphere, the summer solstice is the day with the longest daylight and shortest night of the year, when the Sun reaches its highest position in the sky.
+In 2024, the Summer Solstice in the Northern Hemisphere falls on Thursday, June 20th at 4:50 pm EDT in Roanoke Rapids, North Carolina, USA.
+In the Southern Hemisphere, the summer solstice occurs in December, with the next one on Thursday, December 21st, 2023 at 10:27 pm EST in the same location.🌞🌎

 The difference between the astronomical seasons.